Year of Call:

 Michael sits on the Education & Training Sub-Committee of the Association of Pension Lawyers.
 He is a member of COMBAR and the Chancery Bar Association.
 He is also called to the Bar of Northern Ireland.

-Michael recently appeared in the case of Safeway v (1) Newton (2) Safeway Pension Trustees Ltd Pens.
-L.R.
-2 377 (Ch) (led by Andrew Short QC), a claim that represents a significant authority in the context of equalisation claims and their interpretation of EU case law (as well as being a leading authority on the interpretation of pension scheme documentation).
-Believed to be the largest equalisation claim to have come before the courts (the claim was worth over £100 million), Michael (led by Andrew Short QC) was successful both in the Court of Appeal to the European Court, the Advocate General has just issued his Opinion (in April 2019).
-The case is also likely to be one of the first cases post Brexit to consider the impact of the case law of the European Court upon a post-Brexit legal landscape.
+Michael acted throughout the Safeway litigation the case of Safeway v (1) Newton (2) Safeway Pension Trustees Ltd EWCA Civ 869; EWCA Civ 1482 (led by Andrew Short QC), a claim that represents a significant authority in the context of equalisation claims and their interpretation of EU case law (as well as being a leading authority on the interpretation of pension scheme documentation).
+Believed to be the largest equalisation claim to have come before the courts (the claim was worth over £100 million), Michael (led by Andrew Short QC) was successful both in the Court of Appeal and in the CJEU in arguing that levelling down was prohibited even where the rules of the scheme allowed it.

 Other cases (recent, or ongoing) that he has conduct of as sole counsel include: